News & Analysis

 - About Us

-Mr. Kronby is an Adjunct Professor of International Arbitration at the University of Toronto Faculty of Law, Vice-Chair of the International Bar Association’s International Trade and Customs Law Committee and Chair of the Legal Committee of Transparency International Canada.
-He has been appointed to Canada’s roster of NAFTA Chapter 19 panelists and serves on the Minister of the Environment’s NAFTA Advisory Council.
-He has been recognized by: Chambers Global – The World’s Leading Lawyers for Business (International Trade/WTO) and Chambers Canada – Canada’s Leading Lawyers for Business (International Trade/WTO) since 2014; The Legal 500 (International Trade) since 2015; and Who’s Who Legal Canada as a leading lawyer in the area of trade and customs.
-In 2017, he was recognized by the Ontario Bar Association with its Award of Excellence in International Law.
+Mr Kronby is an adjunct professor of international arbitration at the University of Toronto’s Faculty of Law and Vice-Chair of the IBA’s International Trade and Customs Law Committee.
+He has been appointed to Canada’s roster of NAFTA Chapter 19 panellists and served on the Canadian Minister of the Environment’s NAFTA Advisory Council.
+He has been recognised by: Chambers Global – The World’s Leading Lawyers for Business (International Trade/WTO) and Chambers Canada – Canada’s Leading Lawyers for Business (International Trade/WTO) since 2014; The Legal 500 (International Trade) since 2015; and Who’s Who Legal Canada as a leading lawyer in the area of trade and customs.
+In 2017, he was recognised by the Ontario Bar Association with its Award of Excellence in International Law.

 Get unlimited access to all Global Arbitration Review content